Corporate Governance Codes & Policies and Committees

 There is a clear division of responsibility between the roles of the Chairman and the Chief Executive.
 The Chairman is responsible for the leadership of the Board, building its composition as well as ensuring a clear structure for the effective management of Board Committees.
 The Chief Executive is responsible for executing the business strategy once agreed by the Board.

-The Board is supported in its role by two key committees which have written terms of reference and consist of the five Non-Executive Directors.
+The Board is supported in its role by three key committees which have written terms of reference and consist of the five Non-Executive Directors.

 The aim of the Remuneration Committee is to ensure that shareholder and management interests are aligned.
 In doing so we also aim to make the schemes more transparent, easier to communicate and simpler to operate.